daffainfo/ctf-writeup/Midnight Sun CTF 2023 Quals/matchmaker/README.md

 > Match making as a service.

 ## About the Challenge
-We have been given a website and inide the website there is source code.
+We were given a website and inide the website there is source code.
 Here is the preview

 ![preview](images/preview.png)